RSE-Sheffield/RSE-Sheffield.github.io/pages/service/index.md

 ### RSE Service charge

 If you require paid RSE support which cannot be budgeted into a research grant, we provide an different mechanism for buying RSE support.
-In this case we charge an internal RSE service day rate of £274 for internal grants and £537+VAT for external partners and industry.
+In this case we charge
+an internal RSE service day rate of £276 for internal grants and £537+VAT for external partners and industry.
 The service rate is based off an average cost of an RSE in our group and has a 10% faculty administration cost.
+Note that work that starts on/after 1st August 2019 will charged at higher daily rates to account for pension contribution increases and annual salary increases (£303 for internal grants; £562+VAT for external partners and industry).

 ### Collaborative Research Software Development